Can you collect SSDI and Medicaid at the same time?

 Her question is: “If I am put on medical disability through Social Security and I am placed on Medicare, what will happen with my Medicaid benefits?
 At present, I am not paying anything for my cancer treatments.
 I understand if I am placed on disability, I will automatically be placed on Medicare.”

-To qualify for Medicaid, you must meet certain income requirements, and if you make too much, then you can lose your Medicaid benefits.
+To qualify for Medicaid, you must meet specific income requirements, and if you make too much, you can lose your Medicaid benefits.
 The woman’s $1,535 SSDI benefit would be too much to qualify her for Medicaid.

-She is just beginning her radiation treatments, and she does not have to pay for anything because she qualified with a non-profit organization.
+She is just beginning her radiation treatments, and she does not have to pay for anything because a non-profit organization qualifies her.
 The website’s medicare columnist says that the woman should not risk her Medicaid eligibility by applying for Social Security Disability at this point.

 She should wait and apply for Social Security Disability after she has finished all of her treatments.